rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/final-paper.md

 Me: But Teacher I submitted why is my grade so low?

 Teacher: Was your research paper 800-1000 words?
-Did it conform to MLA standards?
+Did it conform to MLA/APA standards?
 Were there sufficient references from reliable sources?
 (Not just Naver and Google)